-Dr. Chen's current research focuses on the theory and application of optimization, machine Learning, and statistical signal processing to problems emerging in data science and wireless communication networks.
+Dr. Chen's current research focuses on theoretical and algorithmic foundations of optimization, machine learning, and statistical signal processing.

 University of Minnesota, Twin Cities, USA: Ph.D, Electrical and Computer Engineering, 2019

 University of Minnesota, Twin Cities, USA: M.S., Electrical and Computer Engineering, 2016

 Fudan University, China: B.S., Communication Science and Engineering, 2014

 Best Student Paper Award (as senior author), ICASSP, 2021